 - Many more.

-Before implementing any diversity programs, RAs should receive diversity and inclusivity training so they're well informed and prepared to teach others about the topic.
+Before implementing any diversity programs, reslife staff and student leaders should receive diversity and inclusivity training so they're well informed and prepared to teach others about the topic.
+Staff meetings such as these are crucial to build a solid base for campus life and help student staff become good role models.

 Finding Common Ground

-Resident assistant program ideas for diversity include team-building activities.
+Resident assistant program ideas for diversity include community building activities.
 These are designed to help the students work together to complete a common goal.
 This can help to build camaraderie and friendship across any preconceived divisional lines.

 Creating Games and Learning Opportunities

 A team photo scavenger hunt is a good way to help diverse students get to know one another.
-Create a list of items around campus or the residence that the teams have to find and then take a picture with.
-The first team that manages to get pictures of every item on the list wins a team prize, such as a pizza dinner.
+Create a list of items around campus or the residence hall that the teams have to find and then take a picture with.
+The first team that manages to get pictures of every item on the list wins a team prize, such as a pizza dinner and gets their picture on the hall social media.

 Holding an “Adulting 101” seminar is also a way to help students see eye to eye.
 Many students come to college without knowing certain skills that can help them when they live away from what's familiar.
 Topics such as budgeting, financial aid, laundry, grocery shopping and accessing healthcare can be useful to a diverse array of students.
 The RA can run the workshop themselves or they can divide the students into small groups and assign each topic to a group to research and then present to the rest of the students.